- What to See and Where to Begin?

 - Medical help and prescription medicine

 Russia basically has just two seasons, summer and winter!
 The spring and autumn pass by so quickly that it is best to talk mainly just of these two.
 Summer generally lasts from late May until the end of August.
 September can also be quite nice but by October prepare yourself for rain and snow and in November, the snow begins in earnest.
 Russia in the summer is beautiful.
 The weather is usually balmy and in St. Petersburg, it stays light well into the night.
 The White Nights last from June to July and it will stay light until 1.30 in the morning and never really get too dark.
 Summer is an excellent time to travel but be prepared for more tourists in the major cities.
-Museums may be a little crowded but it is not so bad – nothing compared to the crowds in Venice or London for example.
-The theaters and ballets operate in summer but many of the major companies are on tour during this period.
+Museums may be a little crowded but it is nothing in comparison with the crowds in Venice or London for example.
+The theatres and ballets operate until the end of July which is considered the end of the summer season.
+Unfortunately some companies go on tour to other European cities during the summer period, so some theatres may have very few performances.
 The atmosphere in the streets is electric in summer – Russians love to get out and stroll at all hours.
 It is very festive and we are sure that you will enjoy it.

-The winter is also a good time to visit.
+The winter is also a great time to visit the country.
 Russia turns into a wonderland of snow and sparkling ice.
-If you dress warmly, the cold should not bother you.
-There are hardly any tourists in the cities and this is truly the best time to visit museums or see the ballet or theater.
-All major theater companies are at their home bases – the Mariinsky, the Bolshoi and more are all at the ready.
-The atmosphere is also very festive on the streets with Russians all bundled up and hurrying to one warm restaurant or theater to another.
+If you dress correctly then the cold should not be a problem- think big coat, boots with lots of grip etc. There are hardly any tourists in the cities and this is truly the best time to visit museums or see the ballet or theatre, as ticket prices are cheaper.
+All major theatre companies are at their home bases – the Mariinsky, the Bolshoi and more are all at the ready.
+The atmosphere is also very festive on the streets with Russians all bundled up and hurrying from one warm restaurant or theatre to another.
 New Years is Russia's largest holiday and it is a lot of fun to be in Russia during the holiday season.
-In short, any time is great for visiting Russia.
+In short, any time is great for visiting Russia, but the time that you come will make a difference to your experience of the country.

-The climate really depends on the region because Russia is large and one place may be completely different from another.
-Summers can actually be quite hot because much of Russia is landlocked - generating a hot continental climate in the summer (Siberia for example).
-In the areas where you will most likely be visiting, the typical summer temperature is in the upper 20s and low 30s Celsius or the mid 70s to mid 80s Fahrenheit.
-In the winter, it is typically -20 to -10 Celsius or -4 to +14 degrees Fahrenheit.
+The climate really depends on the region because Russia is so large and one place is often completely different from another.
+Although you may not believe it, summers can actually be quite hot because much of Russia is landlocked - generating a hot continental climate in the summer (Siberia for example).
+In the areas where you will most likely be visiting, the typical summer temperature is in the upper 20s and low 30s Celsius or the mid70s to mid80s Fahrenheit.
+In the winter, it is typically -20 to -10 Celsius or -4 to +14 degrees Fahrenheit in the main cities.
 In rare instances, it can get VERY cold – down to -40 Celsius and -40 Fahrenheit but this is not typical in Moscow and St. Petersburg.
-It is typical in Siberia!
+Be prepared if you are visiting Siberia in the winter because these extremely low temperatures are expected!

-It all depends on when you are coming to Russia.
-If you come during the late spring and summer, you should take comfortable shoes, underwear, bra, jeans, cotton or light wool pants, tee shirts, button downs or polo shirts, a light spring jacket, sweater, sweatshirt.
-Perhaps a cap and sunglasses - remember during the White Nights it stays sunny until well past midnight in St. Petersburg.
-You may want to bring some nice clothes if you plan to go "out on the town" or visit a theater in Moscow or St. Petersburg.
-You could also bring your bathing suit if you'd like to sunbath on the Gulf of Finland or on the Russian countryside.
+Top of your list to pack is your visa!
+Make sure that all the details are correct before you leave.
+As for clothes it all depends on when you are coming to Russia.
+If you come during the late spring and summer, you should bring comfortable shoes, light weight clothing e.g. cotton pants, t-shirts, polo shirts, a light spring jacket, and a sweater, just in case the temperature does drop unexpectedly.
+It would be advisable to bring a cap and sunglasses, especially during the White Nights in St. Petersburg when the sun is out all day (and night) long.
+You may want to bring some nice clothes if you plan to go "out on the town" or visit a theatre in Moscow or St. Petersburg, as Russians do tend to dress up for these kind of events.
+You could also bring swimwear if you intend on sunbathing in one of the parks or on the Gulf of Finland.

-Winter of course is a different story.
+Winter, of course, is a different story.
 Moscow is cold, Siberia is colder and St. Petersburg can be humid and cold – not a very pleasant combination but if you dress in layers, you should have absolutely no problems.
-Winter in Russia can be beautiful.
-Take all of the above summer items plus warm sweaters and sweatshirts, long underwear and warm, woolen socks, a sturdy pair of warm, waterproof boots, a warm, winter jacket, warm gloves, a warm wool or fur hat, and earmuffs if your hat does not cover your ears.
+Take all of the items listed above, plus warm sweaters and sweatshirts, long underwear, warm, woollen socks, a sturdy pair of warm, waterproof boots, a warm, winter jacket, warm gloves, scarf, a warm wool or fur hat, and earmuffs if your hat does not cover your ears.
+As you can see the main word here is 'warm'.
+Make sure that you have enough clothes to wrap up, to keep yourself toasty.

 ATMs, called bankomats in Russia, are becoming more and more popular here as more Russians receive debit and credit cards.
 As anywhere in the world, the ATM owner will take a commission, usually equal to $3 for each transaction, therefore, it is best to take out larger amounts at one time rather than always pay the $3.
-The exchange rates at ATMs are usually quite good - it is the commissions that you have to worry about.Traveler's Checks
+The exchange rates at ATMs are usually quite good - it is the commissions that you have to worry about.Prepaid Currency Cards

 Tipping a small amount is customary at restaurants and bars but isn't anywhere near as widespread as it is in, say, the US.
 For example, you might want to leave a 50-rouble tip for a meal that costs 500.
 Generally, the tip amount is between 5% and 10%.

 Russia uses the GSM network so it is compatible for all of Europe but incompatible for cell phones from the USA.
 This makes communicating by cell phones for Europeans quite easy and communication by cell phones for Americans impossible!
-However, it is quite easy to purchase a cell phone at a reasonable price from one of the many mobile phone stores and payment centers that you see everywhere in the centers of any Russian city.
-Currently, you can buy a decent cell phone for the equivalent of $80 USD including a SIM card and connection to a local network.
+However, it is quite easy to purchase a cell phone at a reasonable price from one of the many mobile phone stores and payment centres that you see everywhere in the centres of any Russian city.
+Currently, a cheap cell phone can be bought for the equivalent of $50 USD and a SIM card will cost approximately 200roubles, ($7) for sms and calls on the local network, and includes a 200rouble topup.
+The cost for calls and texts is extremely cheap in Russia if you are connecting with people in the same city as you.
+Be aware that if you are travelling between cities then you'll need to make sure that your sim card works in all the cities when you buy it.
 Most people in Russia use prepaid cellular services, in other words, they purchase prepaid phone cards.
 Russia has 3 main cellular telephone networks - MTS, Beeline and Megafon.Internet

 Every major Russian city has internet cafes and most hotels provide internet (either for free of for an extra fee, check with your hotel for more information).
 Also wireless internet connections are becoming more popular in Russia.
 You will find dozens of Wi-Fi hotspots in Moscow and St. Petersburg.
-Many of them are free, some charge $5 - $10 per hour.
-Ask your tour guide or the Express to Russia office for more information for where to get online.
+Many of them in cafés are free of charge.
+Ask your tour guide or the Express to Russia office for more information on where to get online.

 The electrical current in Russia is 220 volts AC, 50Hz and electrical equipment uses 2 pronged, European, circular shaped sockets/plugs.
 Try not to bring much electrical equipment with you but if you must bring a laptop, check if it can take the 220 volts (most do) and also purchase a plug adapter to make sure that you can plug it into the differently shaped, circular, European electrical outlets.

+If you are going to be interacting with Russians then it may be worth bringing some small presents from your country.
 You will have many opportunities to buy Russian souvenirs while in major Russian cities.
-There are a lot of handicrafts that can be purchased that are intimately related to Russia: nesting dolls, lacquered boxes, traditional Russian outfits - sarafans and head-dresses kokoshniks, wood carving and painted figurines khokhloma wood crockery and many other nice souvenirs.
+There are a lot of handicrafts that can be purchased that are intimately related to Russia: nesting dolls, lacquered boxes, traditional Russian outfits - sarafans and head-dresses kokoshniks, wood carving and painted figurines, khokhloma wood crockery and many other nice souvenirs.
+Just be aware that in the main tourist locations these may not be as genuine as you think, so do a bit of searching before you decide to buy.
 You can also negotiate prices and get decent discounts at the street shops if you are willing to try!

-If you have a serious problem, the Express to Russia staff will help you to arrange a trip to medical centers in St. Petersburg or Moscow.
+If you have a serious problem, the Express to Russia staff will help you to arrange a trip to medical centres in St. Petersburg or Moscow.
 Be aware that these clinics charge Western prices or may be even more expensive than your typical Western hospital or clinic.
 Some of them may accept your insurance but most will not, therefore, it is best to keep all of your bills that you have paid and submit them to your insurance company.
-It also may be a good idea to purchase travel insurance for your trip just to make sure that you will be covered.
-Please make sure you bring a supply of any prescription medicines that you may be taking.
-Many are available in Moscow and St. Petersburg but all are not.
-It is always a good idea to be safe rather than sorry.
+It is important to purchase travel insurance for your trip just to make sure that you will be covered.
+Please make sure you bring a supply of any prescription medicines.